15 Email Overload Statistics Every Knowledge Worker Should Know in 2026

 - Use an AI digest for newsletters instead of reading individually

-The average professional is subscribed to 6-10 newsletters, with heavy readers subscribing to 20 or more.
-If each newsletter takes 10 minutes to read properly, that's 1-3+ hours daily just on newsletter content.
+The average professional subscribes to 6–10 newsletters, with power readers subscribing to 20 or more.
+If each newsletter takes 10 minutes to read properly, that's 1–3+ hours daily just on newsletter content.
+According to the Mailbird 2025 survey, 75% of professionals actively unsubscribe from infrequent newsletters — yet volume keeps growing.

-This is the core problem that Readless solves—consolidating multiple newsletters into a single AI-generated digest that takes minutes instead of hours to consume.
+This is the core problem that Readless solves — consolidating multiple newsletters into a single AI-generated digest that takes minutes instead of hours.

 | Newsletters Subscribed | Traditional Reading Time | With AI Digest |